 Students at any college or university may apply for this award.

 Research projects are under individual faculty sponsorship.
 Students are encouraged to express interest in a specific area of research.
 Applicants are invited to browse the research areas of faculty in the Departments of Botany and Plant Pathology , Horticulture, Crop and Soil Science, and the Molecular and Cellular Biology program in order to identify mentors or research areas of particular interest.

 All research is substantive, requiring the full-time commitment of the student (five days/40 hours per week).
 In conjunction with the requirements of the faculty mentors, all participants are required to submit a research paper and make a final presentation.
 Students must also participate in supplemental activities (weekly workshops, meetings, and GRE preparation) as available to enhance their program experience and preparation for graduate school.

 All applications should include:

 1. A completed application form.
-The form is in pdf format.
-(You will need Adobe Acrobat - it's free) Make sure Java script is enabled on the form.
-You can submit the form by email or print and send by mail.
+You will need to download the form for it to be fully interactive and fillable.
+(You will need Adobe Acrobat - it's free).
+You can submit the form using the submit button (top right) or print and send by email or mail.